obsidianmd/obsidian-help/en/How to/Create notes.md

 ![[Pasted image 3.png]]

-After creating it, the note title will appear in the internal link auto-completion, so you don't need to type out the note name every time.
-When you type `[[` a popup will come up showing all the notes in your vault.
+After creating it, the note title appears in the internal link auto-completion, so you don't need to type out the note name every time.
+When you type `[[` a pop-up shows all the notes in your vault.
 Just type until you see the one you want, and hit `Return` or click on it, and the name will be automatically filled in.

 If you already have folders set up in [[File explorer]], you can right-click on a folder to create notes inside it: